 - Give presentations on your findings at a local museum

 Where you stay depends on which archaeological site you’re working on.
 Make the most of your free time and explore, and do things like plan a trip to Transylvania!
-Program fees begin at $2,970.
+Program fees begin at $2,970, with five weeks costing $4,690 (or $938 per week).
 Read more here.

 Global Vision International (GVI) offers volunteer trips and internship opportunities in Africa, Asia, Australasia, Europe, and the Americas.
 Founded in 1997, GVI places 2,000 participants abroad every year, with more than 20,000 travelers placed to date.
 Projects range from critical community development, environmental conservation, teaching, and more.
 GVI also provides interns with outstanding opportunities to develop professional skills through training, qualifications, and work placements.
 GVI partners with prolific organizations such as Save the Children, The Red Cross, WWF, SANParks, and The Jane Goodall Institute, as well as smaller, community-based organizations with grassroots initiatives.